The Challenges of Divorcing in the Military

 So, if you and your spouse are no longer living together, you may be wondering if you can still mediate your uncontested military divorce with us.

-We practice divorce mediation in California, Illinois, New Jersey, New York, Pennsylvania, and Washington State.
+We practice divorce mediation in California, Illinois, New Jersey, New York, Pennsylvania, Washington State, Colorado, Michigan, Minnesota and Wisconsin.
 So if at least one of you meets the residency requirements in one of the states in which we practice, then yes - you can mediate your divorce with us.

 As pioneers in the field of “virtual divorce mediation,” we’ve helped hundreds of couples, both military and civilian, divorce peacefully and cost-effectively - even when they weren’t both living in the same location.

 In fact, our virtual divorce mediation services have become so popular that 90% of our clients choose to mediate with us virtually, even when we have an office located near where they live!